 1 | git clone https://gitlab.com/pietrom/vagrant-microk8s-cluster.git |

-Configuration (for cluster name, VMs’ IPs, …) is available through environment variables (see ./environment.sh
+Configuration (for cluster name, VMs’ IPs, …) is available editing variables in Vagrantfile

 Good luck and enjoy playing with you brand new K8S cluster!!